jkool702/forkrun/DOCS/DESIGN.md

 ---

-## 7. Scanner Control Logic (Three-Phase Model)
+## 7. Scanner Control Logic (Two-Phase Model with Geometric Fallback)

-The scanner operates in a three-phase control loop (restored and formalized in v6.63 and still present in v9.8):
+The scanner operates in two primary phases, with a geometric fallback if the preferred pre-flight path is interrupted.

-### Phase 0: Warmup (Fairness & Producer Startup)
+### Phase 0: Pre-Flight Popcount (Latency Hiding)

-* Batch size `L = 1`
-* Exactly ~N batches are emitted (N ≈ number of workers)
-* Intent: Ensure every worker receives work early.
-Prevent large initial batches from being monopolized by the first worker.
+During the Bash orchestrator's fork latency window — while workers are being spawned — the scanner uses a SIMD `fast_count_delim` (AVX2/NEON) pass to count the total lines already present in the backing file.
+If it reaches `Wmax * Lmax` lines (or EOF arrives first), it computes the globally optimal initial batch size `L = total_lines / W` and jumps directly to Phase 2 (PID steady-state).

+This converts orchestrator latency from dead time into useful calibration work.
+When workers begin claiming, the batch size is already at its optimal value.

-### Phase 1: Geometric Ramp-Up (Fast Discovery)
+### Phase 1: Geometric Fallback (Interrupted Pre-Flight)

-* Batch size doubles geometrically (`L *= 2`)
-* Each size is held for a fixed number of batches
-* Ramp halts immediately on input stall
-* O(log L) convergence, no oscillation, scanner-only logic
+If a worker spawns before the pre-flight scan reaches `Wmax * Lmax` lines, the scanner hot-swaps its simulated batch size `sim_L` into the live state and resumes doubling (`L *= 2`) to quickly converge on the optimal size.
+This achieves O(log L) convergence and halts immediately on input stall.

+**Workers are completely oblivious to this phase.** The scanner changes the contents of ring slots (larger batches per slot); workers always claim exactly 1 slot regardless.

 ### Phase 2: PID-like Steady State (Adaptive Equilibrium)